alerta/alerta-docs/api/query-syntax.rst

 Grouping
 ~~~~~~~~

-Multiple terms or clauses can be grouped together with parentheses,
+Multiple terms or clauses **must** be grouped together with parentheses,
 to form sub-queries::

     (foo OR bar) AND baz